 Rev. Joas Mpinda

 Rev. Joas Mpinda has been Program Coordinator of the Palliative Care Project for the last six years.
 He leads 20 teams of Nurses and Community Health Workers to deliver end-of-life care to HIV/AIDs patients in some of the most remote areas of the Kilimanjaro Region.
 This is one of ETI’s largest and most successful programs, thanks to the work of U.S. Coordinator Phil Latessa, and Tanzanian Coordinator Rev. Mpinda.

 Ms. Efrancia Nzota

-The newest addition to our staff in Tanzania is Ms. Efrancia Nzota.
-Ms. Nzota is a recent graduate of the Community Development Training Institute (CDTI) in Tengeru, Tanzania, with a Bachelor’s Degree in Community Development.
-She will be Program Manager of our newest initiative, the Improving Women’s Health Program (IWHP).
-She will be working with U.S. Project Mgr., Dr. Jeff Carithers to recruit and train 26 Community Health Educators who will do educational seminars throughout the Same District, focusing on a variety of topics designed to raise the overall health of women and their families.
+Ms. Efrancia Nzota is a recent graduate of the Community Development Training Institute (CDTI) in Tengeru, Tanzania, with a Bachelor’s Degree in Community Development.
+She is the Program Manager of the Improving Women’s Health Program (IWHP).
+She works with U.S. Project Mgr., Dr. Jeff Carithers to coordinate 30 Community Health Educators who do educational seminars throughout the Same District, focusing on a variety of topics designed to raise the overall health of women and their families.
 Their program reaches roughly 17,000 people per month with health education.